Find healing and balance on Lake Ontario with Oceah Oceah’s guided sunset paddleboarding tours.

 Spoiler alert: I didn’t end up falling in on this trip!

 As she guided our group of five, Jenifer was encouraging and attentive to each of us.
-When I tried standing for the first time, I couldn't wrench my eyes away from my feet.
+When I first stood up, I couldn’t look away from my feet.
 “I like to look at the horizon when I’m paddleboarding,” Jenifer shared.
-I took a deep breath, followed her advice and started feeling the sway of the water instead of the trembling of my legs.
+I followed her advice, and began to feel the water’s rhythm more than my nerves.

 Among Oceah Oceah’s tour options, the Humber River Paddle Tour is a great chance to find a quiet moment of connection and grounding.